 Transforming medical research into commercial products that improve lives.

-Dates: The TENET Innovation to Commercialization (TENET i2c) final pitch event was held on June 7th, 2019, at the 2019 INVENTURE$ Conference.
+Dates: The TENET Innovation to Commercialization (TENET i2c) 2020 pitch event will be held June 5, 2020 during the Inventure$ conference.

 Testimonials: To view testimonials of past participants, please click here.

 - Read the 2019 winners announcement in UToday

 - Read the 2018 winners announcement in UToday

 - Read the 2017 winners announcement in UToday

 - Read the 2016 winners announcement in UToday

 Contacts: For more information, please contact email@example.com